The Black Halos: History

 In 2007, The Black Halos signed with History Music and, in 2008, released their fourth album, We Are Not Alone.
-By this time, the band consisted of Hopeless, Zgaljic, Becvare, Johnny Stewart and Jahmeel "JR" Russell.
-They played Canadian Music Week and went on tour with Social Distortion.
+By this time, the band consisted of Hopeless, Zgaljic, Becvare, Johnny Stewart, and Jahmeel "JR" Russell.
+They played at Canadian Music Week and went on tour with Social Distortion.
 Later that year, while on tour, the band's van, gear and merchandise were stolen, and they decided to break up.

 The band reformed in 2016, with Hopeless, Jones and some new members, and began playing sold-out shows, including a concert at Toronto's Bovine Sex Club during Canadian Music Week 2019.
 Some singles followed, including 2020's "Ain’t No Good Time to Say Goodbye", which was written upon the death of Hopeless' close friend, SNFU frontman and punk icon Ken Chinn (aka Mr. Chi Pig).
 The band is now original members Billy Hopeless, Jay Millette and Rich Jones in addition to new members Danni Action and John Kerns.
 In 2020, they independently released the 17-track album F.F.T.S. - Demos & Rarities, a collection of demos and rare tracks going back as far as 1996.
 In 2021, they released the EP Uncommonwealth.
 In November 2022, the band released their first full-length album since 2008, How the Darkness Doubled.